Snowies Alpine Walk: 4 days self guided

 Accommodation

 Book NPWS accommodation at Numbananga Lodge or Creel Bay.
 Numbananga Lodge is located at Smiggin Holes, about 10km from the start of Snowies Alpine Walk and Creel Bay is about 30km away.
-There is also accommodation at nearby villages.
+There is also accommodation near the start and end of each day in nearby villages.
 You’ll need to book transfers to get to and from your accommodation and the track at the start and end of each day.

 Camping